-Build a QR code generator · Cloudflare Workers docs
+Build a QR code generator

 $ wrangler publish

 In this tutorial, you built and published a serverless function to Cloudflare Workers for generating QR codes.
-If you’d like to see the full source code for this application, you can find it on GitHub.
+If you would like to see the full source code for this application, you can find it on GitHub.